 Massachusetts Construction Accident Lawyer

-Your employer has a limited amount of time in which to notify its insurance carrier of the claim.
+Your employer has a limited amount of time in which to notify their insurance carrier of your claim.
 As a knowledgeable Massachusetts construction accident injury attorney may attest, you may be entitled to various forms of compensation when you suffer injuries at your workplace.
 In cases such as this, it may be wise to retain the services of a Massachusetts construction accident lawyer for legal assistance.
-Call for a free consultation at (617) 925-6407.
+Call the Law Office of John J. Sheehan for a free consultation at (617) 915-4523.